crusher-dev/documentation/docs/reference/sql/group-by.md

 description: GROUP BY SQL keyword reference documentation.
 ---

 Groups aggregation calculations by one or several keys.
-In QuestDB, this clause is [optional](/docs/concept/sql-extensions/#optionality-of-group-by/).
+In Crusher, this clause is [optional](/docs/concept/sql-extensions/#optionality-of-group-by/).

 ## Syntax